tensortech-co/FSS-15m-measurement-model/test/readme.md

 - **Library Directory:** The static libraries are located in the `lib` directory.
 If you have additional libraries, place them in this directory and update the `CMakeLists.txt` file accordingly.

-- **Source Files:** The main source file is located in the `src` directory.
-You can add more source files as needed and update the `CMakeLists.txt` file to include them in the build.

 ## CMakeLists.txt Explanation